gathering/tgmanage/tools/README.md

    the first TG-servers, and may end up hosting the switch-config and NMS.
  * The server to use as Primary DNS and DHCP server
  * The server to use as Secondary DNS and SMTP.
-Add the three hosts to /etc/hosts, DNS is not available yet...

 2: Perform bootstrapping
 ------------------------------------------------------------------